 On arrival, you will be met by a private driver and transferred to your Christchurch accommodation.

-Known as New Zealand's garden city, Christchurch is a vibrant metro area.
+Christchurch New Zealand's garden city is steadily being transformed into a vibrant urban destination.
 Encompassing a large green belt, it is known for its wide tree lined avenues and lush gardens.
-Take the double decker hop on/hop off bus for an easy way to see the sights, or ride a historic tram across town to the renowned botanic gardens and the cardboard Transitional Cathedral.
+A great way to explore the city or easy way to see the sights or ride the historic trams across town to the renowned botanic gardens and the unique cardboard Transitional Cathedral, that's right it is built of cardboard!

 First time driving in New Zealand?
 Check out our hot tips for a safe and successful self drive experience on our roads.

 Nowhere else in New Zealand will you find such a wide range of New Zealand wildlife so close to you.
-Willowbank provides you with a "Kiwi Guarantee" and is home to New Zealand's largest and most accessible kiwi viewing area.
-With this unique experience, you will see New Zealand's natural splendour first hand, and view Kiwis that are not hidden behind glass.
+Willowbank provides you with a "Kiwi Guarantee" and is home to New Zealand's largest and most accessible Kiwi viewing area.
+With this unique experience, you will see New Zealand's natural splendor firsthand, and view Kiwis that are not hidden behind glass.
 You will explore one of the most complete selections of New Zealand native and introduced wildlife in natural bush surroundings.
-Much of the Willowbank wildlife wander free and is able to be petted and fed.
+Much of the Willowbank wildlife wander free and can be petted and fed.

 Choose to explore the reserve yourself, or for an up-close Kiwi experience, you can take a guided tour.